mahendran-indiabees/MyScripts/Doc/Docker/04_DockerFile.md

 If the "src" argument is a compressed file (tar, gzip, bzip2, etc) then it will extract at the specified "dest" in the container's filesystem.

 #### COPY
-COPY instruction is used to copy files, directories and remote URL files to the destination within the filesystem of the Docker Images.
+COPY instruction is used to copy files to the destination within the filesystem of the Docker Images.
 COPY instruction also has two forms - Shell Form and Executable Form.

 **Shell Form - COPY src dest**
 ```